Learn about the origin and progression of the Shared Haemodialysis Care Course since its inception in 2011.

 A Quality Improvement Collaborative works with 19 Trusts across England to scale up Shared Care, funded for 3 years by the Health Foundation.
 This is underpinned by a study following more than 600 patients to provide evidence to support greater patient involvement nationally.

-The course receives accreditation by the Royal College of Nursing, and is subsequently reaccredited in 2020.
+The course receives accreditation by the Royal College of Nursing.
+The course continues to be accredited annually.

 The Shared Care course moves to an online format in response to the Covid-19 pandemic and gains patients to work with teams in co-production.
 Commercial partners continue to support and progress the shared care initiative.